hqin18/hqin18.github.io/_posts/2019-07-16-Preparing Capital One Interview.md

 Hackerrank test.
 4 questions, 2 hours.
 This round is not very hard.
 The questions are simpler than leetcode easy questions.

 ## Short self introduction
 I am currently working in Marriott advanced data science team, cobrand credit card project.
-My work includes building machine learning pipeline to deploy batch predictions on credit card offers, which is at a weekly cadance across omni-channels delivery of 30M customers.
-I spend majority of my time
+My work includes building machine learning pipeline to deploy batch predictions on credit card offers, which is a omni-channels delivery for 30M customers on a weekly cadance.
+I spend majority of my time building up the framework, including spark sql etl, python modules for retraining, scoring, automated QA, solving optimization, and orchestration.
+The objective is to drive incremental card acquisition.
+Our prediction feed downstream teams and deploys on web, mobile app, email, DM channels as ads and digital placements.

 ## Phone screen